jessexu20/x9115ase/paper/10/Readme.md

 [18] S. Chen, M. Erwig, and E. Walkingshaw.
 An Error-Tolerant Type System for Variational Lambda Calculus.
 In Proc.
 Int.
 Conf.
 Functional Programming (ICFP), pages 29–40.
 ACM, 2012.

 [19] A. Classen, P. Heymans, and P.-Y. Schobbens.
 What's in a feature: A requirements engineering perspective.
-In FASE'08, Held as Part of ETAPS'08, volume 4961 of LNCS, pages 16{30.
+In FASE'08, Held as Part of ETAPS'08, volume 4961 of LNCS, pages 16-30.
 Springer, 2008.

+[20] Kästner, Christian, Sven Apel, and Martin Kuhlemann.
+"Granularity in software product lines."
+In Proceedings of the 30th international conference on Software engineering, pp. 311-320.
+ACM, 2008.

+[21] Hall, Robert J. "Fundamental nonmodularity in electronic mail."
+Automated Software Engineering 12, no. 1 (2005): 41-79.